Cheshire Branch1st August 2020 by webspinner

 John Drew was made a life member at our Southport Convention in 2014

 We are still at Larkhill.
 Or were, until the onset of the coronavirus, which cancelled all meetings.

-The centre has its own website with maps and directions, as well as its history and a visual tour of the area.
-Check http://www.larkhillcentre.org.uk/
+Please use this absence to have a look at the centre’s own website http://www.larkhillcentre.org.uk/ It has maps and directions, as well as a history of the hall and a visual tour of the area.